ska-telescope/ska-tango-testing/docs/src/guide/integration/getting_started.rst

-Let's say we miss an expected event (maybe because of a bug in the code under test or for a too short timeout).
+Let's say we miss an expected event (maybe because of a bug in the code under test or a too short timeout).
 The error message will be something like this:

 .. code-block:: text